stelzinga/MF/MGT_80.Tools.md

 ### Performance Template
 When reporting on the assessment of performance for a Staff the following sections are suggested:
 - Context: Corporate Title, time in current role, scope, constraints, sub-team part of, key Suppliers, etc.
-- Run: Routines owned by Staff
+- Run: Routines owned by Staff.
 - Change: Projects owned by Staff including ad-hoc Projects
-- Assessment: details of assessment including the Performance Categories with Target, Rating, Result and a description as to why those ratings were given as well as an action plan to remediate if relevant
+- Assessment: details of assessment including the Performance Categories with Target, Rating, Result and a description as to why those ratings were given as well as an action plan to remediate if relevant.
-- Methodology: description of Performance Review f}ramework as described here.
+- Methodology: description of Performance Review framework as described here.
 ________________________________________
 ## Promotion (Framework)
 Promotion ties in to the Performance Evaluation and Performance Review frameworks.
 Promotion is a form of remuneration and a signal that the Staff's current performance is at the next Performance Target level.